alexqfredrickson/notes/devops/kubernetes.md

 They usually run on the same box - generally a box that does not house other containers - but each service is distinct and can be scaled out independently of the others, creating a distributed control plane.

+The CLI used to communicate with the K8S control plane is calle `kubectl`.
+It derives configuration from `kubeconfig` files, which organize information about K8S clusters, users, namespaces, and authentication mechanisms.

 ### `kube-apiserver`

 `kube-apiserver` is a REST API used to communicate with a given Kubernetes cluster.